- Why Study the Bachelor of Public Affairs and Policy Management?

 This multifaceted program is structured around a core curriculum of exclusive courses in political and economic theory, policy design, policy management and policy research.
 This core of policy studies is complemented by a broad selection of courses offered by contributing departments in the Faculty of Public Affairs (Political Science, Journalism and Communication, the School of Public Policy and Administration, the Norman Patterson School of International Affairs, Economics, Law and Social Work) as well as the Sprott School of Business.
 These courses provide a solid foundation for understanding civic life and the various factors that come into play in shaping society.
 Students have the choice of four specializations offering nine policy areas for further study.

-The BPAPM provides a wide array of experiential learning opportunities (co-op, internships, placement intensives) that take full advantage of Carleton’s location in the national capital.
-The BPAPM is a versatile degree that opens doors to a wide range of policy related careers domestically and internationally in public service, politics
+The BPAPM provides a wide array of experiential learning opportunities (co-op, internships) that take full advantage of Carleton’s location in the national capital.
+The BPAPM is a versatile degree that opens doors to a wide range of policy related careers domestically and internationally.

-Graduates of the versatile BPAPM program have a wide choice in where they go next.
-Some have decided to enter the work force immediately upon graduation, accepting employment offers from political parties, government departments, the armed forces, private corporations and a range of both national and international agencies.
+Graduates of the versatile BPAPM program have a wide variety of choice in their next steps following degree completion.
+Our alumni have found employment opportunities in political parties, government departments, the armed forces, private corporations and a range of both national and international agencies.

 Others decide to continue their studies, following the academic or professional interests they confirmed or discovered during the BPAPM program.
 At universities in Canada and abroad, they have entered law schools, as well as graduate programs in a variety of policy-related fields that include communications, international relations, legal studies, political science, public administration, business and urban studies.
 For more information on what some of our grads are doing, check out our Alumni page.